Skip to content

 When selecting a platform, be mindful of:

 • Goals.
 What do you want out of the event?
-Choose a platform best suited to meet your goals.
-Not every event needs extra bells and whistles but considering what type of attendee engagement/interaction is needed will be a key factor when deciding on the platform.
+Choose a platform best suited to meet those goals.
+Not every event needs extra bells and whistles, but considering what type of attendee engagement/interaction is needed will be a key factor when deciding on the platform.

 • Usability.
-Consider your audience and make sure to match the platform with their comfort level. (e.g., Zoom Event, Pathable, or ON24).
+Consider your audience and make sure to match the platform with their comfort level (e.g., Zoom Events, Eventbrite, or even Teams or Google Meet).

 Planning and Programming

-• Establishing the length: Keep the event agenda to a manageable length of time.
-The average duration of an event is best kept to between 2 and 4 hours.
+• Event length.
+Keep the event agenda to a manageable length of time.
+The average duration of an event is best kept to 2-4 hours.

 • Format.
-Mix it up – presentations, videos, fireside chats, discussions and Q&A sessions.
-This allows for varying amounts of attendee interaction.
+Mix it up—use presentations, videos, fireside chats, discussions and Q&A sessions.
+These all allow for varying amounts of attendee interaction.

 • Engagement tactics.

-• Keep virtual breakout rooms to a manageable number of participants to allow for ease of interaction.
+• If using them, keep virtual breakout rooms to a manageable number of participants to allow for ease of interaction.

 • Make sessions as interactive and engaging as possible.
-Incorporate polls, Q&A sessions and applications that gather attendee thoughts/responses like a digital whiteboard, Google Sheets, or word cloud.
+Incorporate polls, Q&A sessions, and applications that gather attendee thoughts/responses like a digital whiteboard, Google Sheets, or word clouds.

-Once you have outlined these essential elements, the next step is to build a strategy and approach to create that memorable experience.
+Once you have the essential elements outlined, the next step is to build a strategy and approach to create that memorable experience.
 We have found that creating time and space for networking or adding an element of fun helps build connections and can make the experience more enjoyable for everyone.

 Some successful (winning) approaches:

-• Include stretch breaks throughout the event or plan mild movement-focused activities lead by al fitness professional.
+• Include stretch breaks throughout the event or plan mild movement-focused activities led by a fitness professional.

-Throughout our 45 years of working with organizations to reach and engage with educators, we know no two events are the same.
-However, a thoughtful approach to creating a meaningful event — online or in-person — can drive conversations that will build your influence as a thought leader, help you forge new relationships and support progress toward your marketing and sales goals.
+We know that no two events are the same.
+However, in our experience, a thoughtful approach to creating a meaningful event—online or in-person—can drive conversations that will build your influence as a thought leader, helping you forge new relationships and support progress toward your marketing and sales goals.

-If you’re looking for a strategic partner to help plan and execute your next event, let us know if MMS can help by simply filling out this form.
+If you’re looking for a strategic partner to help plan and execute your next event, Contact Us.

 Back To Top